-Distribution: In the Olympics and east of the Cascades in Washington; Washington south to California, east to Montana, Wyoming and New Mexico
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to the Rocky Mountains.

-Habitat: Forest openings, mid- to high elevations in the mountains.
+Habitat: Forest openings, from middle elevations in the mountains to the subalpine.

 Conservation Status: Not of concern